Can Dogs Really Smell Cancer in Humans?

 Will My Next Doctor Be a Dog?

-It takes a lot of training (compared to established lab tests) to teach a dog to report when they can smell cancer.
+Sadly, no!
+It takes a lot of training to teach a dog to report when they can smell cancer.
 What's more, the capacity for trained dogs to smell cancer isn't 100% foolproof.
 So we probably won't see dogs at the front line of cancer diagnosis.

-However, their incredible talent is still being put to good use in cutting-edge cancer research.
-For example, future studies could help scientists identify the organic compound linked with lung cancer.
-This would speed up the creation of better diagnostic tools and save many more lives through early detection.
+However, this incredible talent is still being put to good use in cutting-edge cancer research.
+Future studies could help scientists identify specific organic compounds linked with cancers.
+It would speed up the creation of better diagnostic tools and save many more lives through early detection.